The Apawamis Club: Golf Tournaments at Apawamis Club

-The 1911 U.S. Amateur Championship was contested at Apawamis Club in 1911, resulting in a playoff between the reigning British Amateur champion, Harold Hilton, and his lesser-known American opponent, Fred Herreshoff.
+The 1911 U.S. Amateur was contested at Apawamis Club in 1911, resulting in a playoff between the reigning British Amateur champion, Harold Hilton, and his lesser-known American opponent, Fred Herreshoff.
 The field was laden with a number of fine players, such as Francis Ouimet and Walter Travis, but they could not keep pace with Hilton and Herreshoff.
 Ouimet would later win the U.S Open in 1913 at The Country Club in Brookline, Massachusetts.

 Herreshoff defeated Chick Evans in the semi-finals.
 He was trailing Hilton by six holes in the final match but managed to mount a stunning comeback to tie the match and send it to a playoff.
 On the 37th hole of the match, Hilton sliced his approach shot badly but instead of finding the deep rough right of the green his ball ricocheted off a flat rock and luckily landed on the green.
 Herreshoff, meanwhile, topped his approach shot to a position short of the green.
 His pitch shot to the par 4 hole went 20 feet past the pin.
 Hilton two-putted for par while Herreshoff was unable to make his 20-foot putt to save par.
 Hilton was declared the winner and was awarded the Havemeyer Cup, a trophy given to the USGA by golf enthusiast and millionaire sugar dealer Theodore Havemeyer.
 Havemeyer, who died in 1897, served as the first president of the USGA.